 - Many brand and generic manufacturers produce products globally.
 All manufacturing facilities that produce drugs for the U.S. market must comply with U.S. requirements and are routinely inspected by the FDA.

 - FDA requires generic drug manufacturers to meet the same batch-to-batch requirements for strength, purity, and quality as the original manufacturer and follow the same strict current Good Manufacturing Practices (cGMP) rules.

-- Generic drugs must be bioequivalent to their counterpart brand drugs, meaning that the active ingredient in a generic medicine is absorbed into the body at the same rate and amount as in the brand-name product.
-This ensures that the generic delivers the same therapeutic effect as the brand counterpart and can be safely substituted with the brand product.
+- Generic drugs must be bioequivalent to the brand counterpart, also known as its 'reference product.'
+This means that the active ingredient in a generic medicine is absorbed into the body at the same rate and amount, ensuring that the generic delivers the same therapeutic effect as the brand and can be safely substituted for the brand product.

-- FDA’s approval process for generic drugs is as stringent and rigorous as the process followed to approve brand drugs.
-The rigorous chemistry, manufacturing and controls phase is applicable to both new brand drugs and generic drugs.
-Labeling and testing requirements also are the same for both brand and generics.
+- The rigorous chemistry, manufacturing and controls phase is applicable to both new brand drugs and generic drugs.
+All generic manufacturing, packaging and testing sites must pass the same quality standards as the brand.
 The same FDA field inspectors evaluate the manufacturing facilities for generics and for brand products, using the same standards, to ensure compliance with all good manufacturing practices.